 Here is yet another damn awful person! >:-/ This female is charging $10 per rat which would be good if she was only selling them as pets.
 I e-mailed her and she responded with the usual snakes gotta eat too, which really angers me because all snakes can be taught to eat humanely pre-killed rodents!
 Please share this post about this bad lady from Boston!

 This is another very cruel and uncaring person.
-This person in O'Fallon, Missouri puts up an ad saying that three female Dumbo rats, two hairless and one furred were dumped into her possession and that she could not care for them.
-She then put them up on Craigslist offering them as pets or feeders for really cheap.
+This jerk of a person named Tyler in O'Fallon, Missouri puts up an ad saying that three female Dumbo rats, two hairless and one furred were dumped into his possession and that he could not care for them.
+He then put them up on Craigslist offering them as pets or feeders for really cheap.
 A post was made on one of the rat groups and some pet owners, including myself tried to contact the ad poster to inquire about picking up the rats.
 The damn ad poster didn't even give the ad 24 hours before replying "Sorry, they were fed off" when there were people within half an hour driving distance that were willing to come and get the rats D: Not only that, but a day later the person put up another ad pawning off two of her pet snakes.
-What kind of sick individual trades their pets like used junk on Craigslist! >:-/ I felt really sad for these poor little darling rats, that never deserved to have fate put them in the hands of such a cruel bastid/bitch!!!
+What kind of sick individual trades their pets like used junk on Craigslist! >:-/ I felt really sad for these poor little darling rats, that never deserved to have fate put them in the hands of such a cruel bastid!!!

 and one more cruel lady who runs a pet mill in Oshawa.
 This Mary Casby had the nerve to say that she wanted these poor rats gone as "Feeders, Not Pets" D: She not only did this but also bred birds, snakes and puppies for sale out of her own house. >:-/